plunging a clogged tub

 blocking the trip lever hole with a rag

-You’ll want to fill your tub with at least 1 – 2 inches of warm/hot water, as this temperate range works best to help dissolve soap in clogs.
+You’ll want to fill your tub with 1–2 inches of warm/hot water, as this temperature range works best for dissolving soap in clogs.
 Place the plunger over the drain so the entire lip of the cup seals against the tub surface.
-Use quick, forceful strokes (at least 5-6 times), while maintaining the cup seal.
+Use quick, forceful strokes (at least 5–6 times) while maintaining the cup seal.
 On the last stroke, pull the cup all the way up off the drain and watch your worries wash away.

 filling and plunging your tub